 Later that morning, I called a friend.
 I was embarrassed to relate the dream, but I asked her to search an astronomy database to see if a triangular constellation actually exists.
 This was what was sent to me:

 “1998 — The Most Distant Object Yet Discovered: Astronomers have stumbled upon the most distant galaxy ever found, an object 12.2 billion light-years from Earth.
 It was announced on March 12, 1998.
 A light-year is the distance light travels in a year.
 The speed of light is 186,000 miles per second.
-A light year is thus a distance of 5.
-6 trillion miles.
+A light year is thus a distance of 5.6 trillion miles.
 [It’ s a difficult calculation, but the distance of this object in miles is 12.2 billion times 5.6 trillion.
 Good luck with the math!]

 "A team of scientists led by astrophysicist Arjuna Dey of Johns Hopkins University was analyzing the light from a distant galaxy inside the Constellation Triangulum when the team noticed the spectral signature of a faint and far more distant galaxy at its center.
-By taking longer exposures with the Keck-II telescope they were able to identify the new galaxy as being 90 million light- years farther than the previous most distant galaxy ever before discovered.
+By taking longer exposures with the Keck-II telescope they were able to identify the new galaxy as being 90 million light years farther than the previous most distant galaxy ever before discovered.
 They dubbed this discovery, ‘RD1.’

-“Based on knowledge that the universe is approximately 13 billion years old, [knowledge first discovered by famed physicist and mathematician, Father George Lemaitre] Galaxy RD1 was formed soon after the Big Bang gave birth to the Cosmos.
+“Based on knowledge that the universe is approximately 13 billion years old, [knowledge first discovered by famed physicist and mathematician, Father Georges Lemaitre] Galaxy RD1 was formed soon after the Big Bang gave birth to the Cosmos.
 By studying it, astronomers hope to learn how and when the earliest galaxies formed.
 Little is currently known about these early galaxies.
 A report on the discovery was accepted for publication in the Astrophysical Journal Letters.”

 This, of course, rocked my world.
 You might recall from our post, “Fr Georges Lemaître, the Priest Who Discovered the Big Bang,” co-written by me and Oxford priest-physicist Father Andrew Pinsent, that the Church and science are on the same page about the origin of the Universe born in an instant, “out of nothing.”